DariaSolovyeva/BIMarathon2021./README.md

 ### Timeframe
 2017 - 2020

+##  Question 1: What are the most common indicators of chronic disease in Pennsylvania?
+## What states have the highest percentage of chronic disease caused by Alchohol?

 I imported the CSV data file into  MySQL workbench.
 Then I used various approaches to better understand the data within each column since there was very limited contextual information.
 The group of stratification 2 and 3 columns were not useful and these were removed.

 Let’s understand what each column is about.
 While some of the column names are relatively self-explanatory, I used ...... to better understand the unique categorical data.
 Here are some examples: